ktkk/raykat/README.md

 I Completed the first book except for the materials.
 Here is what I'm planning to to next (eventually):
 - [x] ~~Improve vector operations~~: Changed pointer params to const.
 - [x] ~~Fix the coordinate system~~: This was really as easy as changing v-up.
-- [ ] Materials: I intentionally skipped this because translating the course's polymorphism was a pain for the hittables.
+- [ ] Materials: Partially implemented.
+(DOES NOT BUILD: Needs rewrite to proper functional style because hacked C OOP is not working as expected)
 - [ ] Const correctness
 - [ ] Command line arguments: Reading resolution and other settings from argv.
 - [x] ~~Read geometry from file~~: Implemented a rudimentary obj parser.
 Loading objs with tons of tris slows down renders tremendously though.